jasonsiders/apex-async-actions/README.md

 You should assign the `AsyncActionAdministrator` permission set to yourself, along with any user that needs access to view and edit `AsyncAction__c` records.
 See Salesforce's [documentation](https://help.salesforce.com/s/articleView?id=sf.perm_sets_mass_assign.htm&type=5) for details.

-### Configure Global Settings

-The `AsyncActionSetting__mdt` custom metadata type governs global settings across the application.
-You will need to configure a `Default` record for the application to function.
-This process is documented [here](/docs/SETTINGS.md).

 ### Enable Logging

 This framework uses the `apex-logger` package to post logs related to the execution of Async Actions.
 When properly configured, these logs will be visible from the Async Action record page.